Do you have any questions or concerns? Contact Katie Buhts at 502-767-7974 or [email protected] for assistance!

 MAYOR-COMMISSION BOARD

-Board members Present: Mayor Dillon, Paulette Bryant, Lynn Grossman, Tom Sheffer, Lee
+Board members Present: Mayor Dillon, Paulette Bryant, Lynn Grossman, Lee Stanley

 Appointed Official: Katie Buhts, Clerk.